 Bardis is the 58-year-old CEO of MedAssets, a healthcare performance improvement company.
 The business giant teaches wrestlers and mixed martial artists in his free time.
 He even opened a 120,000-square-foot gym a few blocks away from his business in 1997, according to the Wall Street Journal.

 As vice president of Microsoft’s International Research Department, Wing is certainly a busy businesswoman.
-Not only is she an expert in cyber security, she’s also managed to earn her fourth-degree black belt in the Korean martial art Tang Soo Do, even becoming an instructor eventually.
+She an expert in cyber security and earned her fourth-degree black belt in the Korean martial art Tang Soo Do.
+She even became an instructor down the road.